janosh/svelte-multiselect/src/routes/(demos)/(extras)/patterns/+page.md

 ## Accordion

 `Accordion` uses real heading buttons and regions.
-Set `multiple` to bind an array of open values.
+Set `multiple` to bind an array of open values, or set `collapsible={false}` in single mode to keep the open item from closing itself.
 It is also headless: `.accordion-item`, `.accordion-trigger`, `.accordion-panel` and `data-state` are the styling hooks.

 ```svelte example id="patterns-accordion"
 <script lang="ts">